nicbou/timeline-old/README.md

 # Backup tools

 A web-based app to schedule, browse and manage backups from multiple remote machines.
+Shows the backed up file on a web-based timeline.

 Basically, it's rsync with an API and a fancy GUI.